galamo/react-course-ibm-2019/README.md

 - clear all countries from page

 # ex9

 - add register page to the routes
 - add appLink Component - use the routes config

 # e10

 - add filter for region
 - search filter will use region and country name

+# ex11

+- react hooks
+- create registration page
+- firstname, lastName, email, password
+- on click register button make post request to http://IP:3200/register { email, password }